polarfire-soc/hart-software-services/README.md

 The HSS currently support PolarFire SoC-based icicle kit (mpfs-icicle-kit-es) as a board build target.

+### Compiler Toolchain

+The HSS now relies on xPack GNU RISC-V Embedded GCC, a binary distribution of GNU RISC-V Embedded GCC toolchain.

+SoftConsole v2021.3 or later can still be used to build the HSS, but you'll need to set `CONFIG_CC_USE_SOFTCONSOLE` in your toplevel `.config` file.
+Note that this support for the older SoftConsole GCC toolchain is considered deprecated and will be removed from a future release of the HSS.

+You can get xPack from https://xpack-dev-tools.github.io/riscv-none-elf-gcc-xpack/

+Untar the release somewhere convenient (e.g. /opt) and add it to your PATH:

+    $ export PATH=/opt/xpack-riscv-none-elf-gcc-15.2.0-1/bin:$PATH

 ### Building on Linux

-The HSS relies on SoftConsole v2021.3 or later to build on Linux.
-It also needs tkinter installed for the KConfiglib guiconfig tool.
+The HSS needs tkinter installed for the KConfiglib guiconfig tool.
 To install this on Ubuntu/Debian:

     $ sudo apt install python3-tk

 First, ensure that the environment variable `$SC_INSTALL_DIR` is set to the location of SoftCOnsole on your system.
-For example, assuming that SoftConsole is installed at  `/home/user/Microchip/SoftConsole-v2022.2`:
+For example, assuming that SoftConsole is installed at  `/home/$USER/Microchip/SoftConsole-v2022.2`:

-    $ export SC_INSTALL_DIR=/home/user/Microchip/SoftConsole-v2022.2
+    $ export SC_INSTALL_DIR=/home/$USER/Microchip/SoftConsole-v2022.2

 For building on Linux from the command line, configure the path appropriately.
 For example, the following will add the SoftConsole provided Python and RISC-V compiler toolchain to the path:

     $ export PATH=$PATH:$SC_INSTALL_DIR/python3/bin:$SC_INSTALL_DIR/riscv-unknown-elf-gcc/bin

 Next, set the environment variable `$FPGENPROG` to the location of the fpgenprog tool installed by Libero -- this is used to program the eNVM ('make program') and also to generate hex files suitable for programming by Libero, or inclusion in the fabric design with Libero.
-For example, assuming that Libero is installed at `/usr/local/microchip/Libero_SoC_v2023.2/`:
+For example, assuming that Libero is installed at `/usr/local/microchip/Libero_SoC_v2025.2/`:

-    $ export FPGENPROG=/usr/local/microchip/Libero_SoC_v2023.2/Libero/bin64/fpgenprog
+    $ export FPGENPROG=/usr/local/microchip/Libero_SoC_v2025.2/Libero_SoC/Designer/bin64/fpgenprog

-Note: Older versions of Libero are installed at `/usr/local/microsemi/<Libero_Version>`.
+Note: Older versions of Libero are (typically) installed at `/usr/local/microsemi/<Libero_Version>`.

-To make these persistent upon logging in, these three environment variables - `$SC_INSTALL_DIR`, `$FPGENPROG` and the additions to `$PATH` - should be updated in your user shell initialization file (for example, `/home/user/.bashrc` for those running the bash shell).
+To make these persistent upon logging in, these three environment variables - `$SC_INSTALL_DIR`, `$FPGENPROG` and the additions to `$PATH` - should be updated in your user shell initialization file (for example, `/home/$USER/.bashrc` for those running the bash shell).

 You can enter an interactive Kconfiglib configuration selection by running `make BOARD=mpfs-icicle-kit-es config`.
 This will generate a `.config` file (which is used to configure the Make build system) and a `config.h` header file (which is used to configure the source code):